BedrockStreaming/eslint-tools/README.md

 In order to publish, owners of this repository can trigger the release Github action workflow.
 It will automatically check commit from master branch if you follow conventional commit names.
-Changelog will be publish on a Github Release.
+Changelog will be published on a Github Release.
 It will also publish all the code directly to NPM.

 [@bedrockstreaming/eslint-config]: packages/eslint-config/README.md